 Sewer scope inspections — also known as sewer line inspections — are conducted with a small camera mounted onto a flexible scope.
 Think of it as a colonoscopy for a house.
 While a doctor snakes an endoscope through the colon to ensure everything’s working, a sewer inspector works their camera through the main waste line from the house to the septic tank or city sewage system.
 Both are looking for problems that could cause backups or other serious issues in the future.

 To begin a sewer scope inspection, the home inspector flushes water through the main drain line.
 The inspector then presses the camera through the access point and down into the main, or lateral, sewer pipe.
 The camera and light on the scope send images back to the home inspector’s monitor, where they carefully watch the show.
 The inspector is looking for dirt, debris, and tree roots that could block the flow of waste through the pipe.
 They’re also looking for cracks, leaks, and other signs of damage.

 As the camera makes its way down the entire pipe, the inspector notes any issues, including at what length along the line the problems are located, for future reference and repairs.
 The home inspector also provides a thorough inspection report to the homeowner or buyer, who can then act on the information.

 Who should get a sewer scope inspection?

-And while eventually sewer lines do need to be replaced, homebuyers should know what they’re getting into.
+And while, eventually, sewer lines need to be replaced, homebuyers should know what they’re getting into.
 Unfortunately, it’s very hard to tell the state of the sewage system from a traditional home inspection, which requires documentation only of what can be seen.
-A sewer scope inspection goes the extra mile to reveal problems hidden underground so buyers can make an informed decision about their purchase — or negotiate a better price in light of impending expenses.
+A sewer scope inspection goes the extra mile to reveal underground problems so buyers can make an informed decision about their purchase — or negotiate a better price in light of impending expenses.